q-viper/q-viper.github.io/_posts/2022-05-15-pyscript-running-python-in-webpages.md

 </html>
 ```

-It will take little bit to see the result like below:
+It will take a little bit to see the result like below:

 ![]({{site.url}}/assets/pyscript/scatter.png)

 ### Pandas Dataframe
-Just like we used NumPy above, we can include pandas too and lets see it in action.
+Just like we used NumPy above, we can include pandas too and let's see it in action.

 ```html
 <html>